tdauth/scala-futures-promises/README.md

 The objects `ComprehensivePromise` and `ComprehensiveFuture` don't make much sense since we use the trait `Factory` for construction.
 Therefore, a factory has to be passed to many methods.

+## Primitive API
+Another approach is to derive the functionality on only a few primitives, defined in [Prim[T]](./src/main/scala/tdauth/futuresandpromises/Prim.scala) and derive all other combinators in [FP[T]](./src/main/scala/tdauth/futuresandpromises/FP.scala).
+We provide several implementations of this approach:

+* package [cas](./src/main/scala/tdauth/futuresandpromises/cas) contains a CAS-based implementation of futures and promises.
+This is similar to the original Scala FP implementation.
+* package [mvar](./src/main/scala/tdauth/futuresandpromises/mvar) contains an MVar-based implementation of futures and promises.
+* package [stm](./src/main/scala/tdauth/futuresandpromises/stm) contains an STM-based implementation of futures and promises.
+See <https://github.com/anschwar/FutureSTM> for another Scala implementation.

 ## Combinators
 The object [Combinators](./src/main/scala/tdauth/futuresandpromises/combinators/Combinators.scala) contains different implementations of the non-blocking combinators using each other.